5 Reasons Why Coorg is Called “Scotland of India”

 (4) Forts and Palaces

 Coorg is also home to some magnificent forts and palaces that date back to the medieval era.
-These structures are a testament to the rich history and culture of Coorg.
+These heritage structures are a testament to the rich history and culture of Coorg.
 One of the most popular forts in Coorg is the Madikeri Fort.
 Mudduraja, the prominent Haleri King built this fort in the 17th century.
 It is made from granite and features several turrets and bastions.
 The British army rebuilt this imposing structure in the late 1800s, and it now serves as a hotel and museum.
 Other notable colonial bungalows include the Raj Bhavan (Governor’s House) and the Deva Raya Paana (Toddy Tapper’s House).
 The British built them between the 18th and 19th century.

 (5) Perfect weather

 Coorg is known for its perfect weather.
 The region has a cool climate that is perfect for those who want to escape the heat of the plains.
 The temperature is mild and comfortable, and the weather is usually sunny with a few scattered showers.
 This makes Coorg a popular tourist destination, especially during the summer months.
+It is the best time to visit Coorg during monsoon if you enjoy rain, lush green landscapes, and misty hills.

 Summary